camptocamp/c2cgeoportal/doc/developer/debugging.rst

 The goal of this document is to give some troubleshooting tips.

+First, you should copy the file ``docker-compose.override.sample.yaml`` to ``docker-compose.override.yaml``, and update the composition ``docker-compose up -d``.

+Then access the application on `https://localhost:8484/ <https://localhost:8484/>`_.

 Browser
 -------

 You can use the browser-integrated debugging tool, usually available with the ``F12`` key.

 Sources map
 -----------

 For debugging purposes, it is better to have all the JavaScript and Style Sheets in separated, non-minified files.
-To achieve this, you can use the sources maps, a function activable in the browsers debugging tool.
+To achieve this, you can use the sources maps, a function activable in the browser's debugging tool.

 Webpack